Bischoff/wozmania/docs/usage.md

 You can switch to 80 column mode from the BASIC by typing `PR#3`.
-Some applications like [Visicalc](http://www.bricklin.com/history/saiidea.htm) can also take advantage of the Videoterm card.
+Some applications like [Visicalc](http://www.bricklin.com/history/saiidea.htm) also take advantage of the Videoterm card.

 ![Visicalc in WozMania](visicalc.png)